TCotton/obscured/README.md

 - Ensuring compliance with data protection requirements
 - Protecting user PII in development environments

 **Important:** This library prevents *accidental* exposure only.
 It does not provide cryptographic security, nor does it protect against intentional or deliberate access to memory.
-Do not rely on this library for secure secret management—always use in conjunction with other security best practices for handling secrets.
+Do not rely on this library for secure secret management - always use in conjunction with other security best practices for handling secrets.

 ## Usage